Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Firmware

-You can check which version of the firmware you have on the watch itself.
+The firmware version is of particular importance with the COROS watches.
+You can check which version you have installed on the watch itself.

 System -> More Settings -> Device Info -> Software